Knowledge base

 • This two-step validation, also known as multi-factor / two-factor authentication (2FA, in English two-factor authentication, 2FA) protects access to your Infomaniak account by:

-2. and a second identity verification method, such as a code obtained on your mobile device, for example.
+2. and a second method of identity verification, such as a code obtained on your mobile device, for example.

 • If a malicious person manages to decipher or steal your password, they would still need a validation code that only the legitimate user can obtain on their mobile device.